 The art style was inspired by by the ancient blend of peoples who passed through Poland and Scandinavia– Eurasian nomads, the Celts, the Balts, Scythians and Sarmatians speaking Persian dialects, Germanic peoples, Graeco-Romans and bringers of Mediterranean influence, and the Slavs.
 I adore bronze-age and Egyptian artwork, and interestingly enough, Osiris is also supposed to be awakened by Isis at about this time, to symbolize life returning to the land along with the lengthening of days.

 The armlets are the horse and stag for the life and death of the God, and common symbols of Gods of virility in northern Europe.
 In some ancient northern cultures, a young woman or man was given a crown made from tree branches or flowers as a mark of coming of age and the right to court and marry.
 Jarilo, the youthful Slavic God of fertility, sunlight and life-giving rains, is depicted as wearing a crown of flowers in the spring.
 In a Saami myth, the Sun's youngest daughter who visits the earth is given a juniper crown by her adoptive human parents to mark her transition from a teenage maiden into womanhood, along with her adult independence.
 Polish girls still perform traditional dances with flower crowns and ribbons to this day.

-I paint Heathen icons and write devotional poems and fiction centered on the mythology of Northern Europe.You can find more of my artwork, and links to published work available elsewhere, on my website: shirlsazynski.com.
+I practice spae-craft (Norse seership), paint icons and write devotional poems and fiction based upon my experiences.You can find more of my artwork, and links to published work available elsewhere, on my website: shirlsazynski.com.

 There's another prayer to Freyr, along with harp music, in my earlier post Autumn Hymn to Freyr & some similarities between Slavic and Norse Myth.